gawbul/pathlength/README.md

 # Superposition Eye Path-length Program

-A program implementing a ray tracing model to determine the interactions of various parameters and their impacts on the pathlengths of POLs through a reflecting superposition compound eye.
+A program implementing a ray tracing model to determine the interactions of various parameters and their impacts on the pathlengths of points of light through reflecting superposition compound eyes.

 Original QBASIC version by Magnus L Johnson and Genevre Parker, 1995